Think3D: Thinking with Space for Spatial Reasoning: Ablation Study

 \subsection{Ablation of Reinforcement Learning Dynamics}

-As shown in Figure~\ref{fig:rl_dynamic}, we visualize the training dynamics of the RL process by tracking the evolution of both the accuracy-based reward and the number of reasoning turns per trajectory.
-During the first 50 training steps, the model tends to reduce the number of turns in an attempt to increase the reward.
-However, this reduction leads to a noticeable drop in accuracy: with fewer turns, the model invokes spatial tools less frequently and thus obtains fewer 3D viewpoints.
-After about 50 training steps, the model gradually increases its use of spatial tools to render 3D point-cloud images, which results in a steady improvement in the overall reward.
+As shown in Figure~\ref{fig:rl_dynamic}, we visualize RL training dynamics of one checkpoint by tracking the evolution of the accuracy reward and the number of turns per trajectory.
+During the first 50 training steps, the model tends to reduce turns to increase reward.
+However, this reduction causes a noticeable drop in accuracy: with fewer turns, the model invokes spatial tools less often and thus obtains fewer 3D viewpoints.
+After about 50 training steps, the model gradually increases its spatial tool usage to render point-cloud images, resulting in steady improvement in accuracy.